jordanlewis9/callstackblog/README.md

 // prints "Goodbye, Voldemort"
 ```

 <br/><br/>
 Click [this link](https://github.com/jordanlewis9/callstackblog) if you'd like to read the starter code.
+I will post a smaller part 2 to this post, using API calls with axios to demonstrate the call stack/event loop with promises, which function very similarly to setTimeout.
 Thanks for taking the time to read this, and I hope you enjoyed!